BenLewis-Seequent/MCEdit-TallWorlds/README.md

 MCEdit-Unified is written in Python using a variety of open source modules.
 When developing it is recommended to use virtualenv to keep dependencies sane and for easy deployment.
 You'll need Python 2.7 (Python 3 is not supported) at a minimum before getting started.
 Easy_install / pip is reccommended.

+MCEdit-TallWorlds has a Java dependencies(as the mod uses a java library to save the chunks).
+So to run this you need java 8 installed.

 Clone MCEdit-Unified using your github client of choice:

 `>git clone https://github.com/Khroki/MCEdit-Unified`